Key takeaways

 Long-Term (2028+)

-- Multi-agent coordination will be standard, not exceptional
+- Multi-agent coordination is standard, not exceptional

 Bottom Line